-Her consulting practice, Collaborative Solutions, has focused on accessing and engaging group and organizational wisdom to build common ground, address challenges, and expand effective results.
+Her consulting practice, Collaborative Solutions, focuses on accessing and engaging group and organizational wisdom to build common ground, address challenges, and expand effective results.
 Her work is driven by deeply held spiritual values and a determination to help build a “world that works for everyone”.
 She values authentic relationships, builds community with inclusive organizational and governance models, and balances traditional business norms with feminine leadership qualities such as trusting her highly developed intuition.

 Jane was a pioneer in the natural foods movement of the early 70’s in Marin County and partnered with others to open the first natural food store in Santiago, Chile in 1980.
 She imported Berkenstocks and became a distributor for other natural foods from the US and Europe.
 She also worked in the residential design-build industry in Chile and later in La Jolla and Palo Alto with her husband, which centered around the use of natural building products and the importation of slate stone from Spain.

 In her early 40’s, she returned to Sonoma State University to complete a degree in Transpersonal Psychology and continued to the California Institute of Integral Studies where she received a master's degree in Organizational Development and Transformation.
 This period of her life also coincided with a significant personal transformation.

 In 2003 Jane received training in the art and principles of feng shui and has since advised clients on how to enhance personal and business environments to create greater harmony, prosperity and well-being in their lives.